Gittin' to Know Y'All

 Gittin' to Know Y'All is a various artists album recorded during the annual Baden-Baden Free Jazz Meeting in 1969 and released on the MPS label in 1970.
 It features one track by the Baden-Baden Free Jazz Orchestra conducted by trumpeter Lester Bowie, one by the Terje Rypdal Group, one by Karin Krog, and one by The Willem Breuker-John Surman Duo.
-This historic session was the first time that many of these European and American jazz musicians performed together in a large group setting.
+This session was the first time that many of these European and American jazz musicians performed together in a large group setting.

 Reception

 The Allmusic review awarded the album 3 stars.